Al-Tabqah

+Etymology

+Since the fall of the Assad regime, the city has officially reverted to its original name, al-Tabqah.
+The name literally means "the layer" or "the stratum" in Arabic, and likely refers to the geographic or topographic features of the area — such as stepped terrain or layered rock formations along the Euphrates, where the city and dam are located.

+Following the Ba'athist March 8th Revolution in 1963, the city was renamed al-Thawrah (ٱلثَّوْرَة), meaning The Revolution, in honor of the regime’s ideological vision and its flagship project, the Tabqa Dam.

+History

-Syrian Civil War
+Syrian civil war

-On 26 November 2012, during the Syrian Civil War, a main route from Raqqa to Aleppo passing through al-Thawrah along the Euphrates was dotted with both government and Syrian rebel checkpoints.
-On 11 February 2013, rebel groups including the al-Nusra Front and Liwa Owais al-Qorani took over the city.
+On 26 November 2012, during the Syrian civil war, a main route from Raqqa to Aleppo passing through al-Tabqah along the Euphrates was dotted with both government and Syrian rebel checkpoints.
+On 11 February 2013, Syrian opposition rebel groups including the jihadist al-Qaeda-linked al-Nusra Front and Liwa Owais al-Qorani took over the city.
 On 21 November, there was fierce fighting between government troops and rebels in the town, but by 25 November, the rebels were back in control.

-The Islamic State of Iraq and the Levant took control in January 2014.
+In January 2014, The Islamic State took control of the city.

-On 22 March 2017, SOHR reported that an international coalition airstrike killed or injured more than 40 people.
-The BBC reported 27 killed and 40 wounded.
 During ISIL rule, the town's Catholic, Antiochian Orthodox Church and Assyrian Church of the East churches were turned into a parking garage, a weapons factory and a barn, with ISIL militants destroying all Christian symbols on the three churches.
-The Shia Omar Bin al-Khatab Mosque was destroyed and an Ismaili place of worship was turned into a children's training centre.
-During IS rule, high ranking IS members would reside in the city, escaping the bombardments on its capital Raqqa.
-The Syrian Democratic Forces captured the town in the 2017 Battle of Tabqa during which an estimated 40% of the buildings were either damaged or destroyed.
+The Shia Al Zahraa' Mosque was destroyed and an Ismaili place of worship was turned into a children's training centre.
+In addition, high ranking IS members would reside in the city, to escape the bombardments on its capital Raqqa.

+On 22 March 2017, the Syrian Democratic Forces began the Battle of Tabqa to retake the city, as the international coalition assisted by conducting airstrikes.
+SOHR reported that the airstrikes killed or injured more than 40 people, while the BBC reported 27 killed and 40 wounded.
+On May 10, 2017, the SDF successfully recaptured the city, during which an estimated 40% of the buildings were either damaged or destroyed.